mVentory/MVentory_S3CDN/README.md

 ##Installation

 * Install the extension (magento connect link)
-* You should see mVentory group with S3CDN tab on System Configuration page.
+* You should see mVentory group with CDN tab on System Configuration page.
 * Log out of Magento admin and log back in if you don't see the tab or get an error after clicking on it.

 ##AWS S3 configuration